williamhpark/htn-backend-challenge-2023/README.md

 - `GET /skills?min_frequency=min_frequency&max_frequency=max_frequency`: Retrieve the number of users that have each skill, with optional min_frequency and max_frequency filters\*

 - `GET /events?category=category&min_frequency=min_frequency&max_frequency=max_frequency`: Retrieve a list of all the events at the hackathon with a count of users who attended, with optional category, min_frequency, and max_frequency filters

-## Testing instructions

-In the project's root directory, run `pytest`.
-All automated unit tests should run.

 ## Notes on development